The best dummies for soothing your baby: Tried and tested by parents and babies

 Medically Reviewed by: Susan Hogan RN, RM, MSc

-Whether you're a fan or not, the best dummy can help soothe your little one when they're distressed, and help encourage them to fall asleep and the reason for this is simple; Babies are born with a strong sucking reflex, they have an innate ability to suck which they practice in the womb and explains how they know to intuitively suckle on their mother's breast when born.
+Whether you're a fan or not, the best dummy can help soothe your little one when they're distressed, and help encourage them to fall asleep.
+Babies are born with a strong sucking reflex, they have an innate ability to suck which they practice in the womb, and explains how they know to intuitively suckle on their mother's breast when born.

-If you'd like to introduce a dummy or pacifier to your newborn, it can be difficult to know when to start or how to know which dummies are the best for your baby.
-You'll need to consider the dummy's material, durability and age suitability, and check they are easy to clean (sterilising them would be handy!).
-Just like when choosing the right bottles for breastfed babies, there's a variety of shapes and sizes available and you may want to consider trying some of the best dummies for breastfed babies first.
+If you'd like to introduce a dummy or pacifier to your newborn, it can be difficult to know when to start or know which dummies are the best for your baby.
+You'll want to consider the dummy's material, durability and age suitability, and check they are easy to clean (sterilising them would be handy!).
+Just like when choosing the right bottles for breastfed babies, there's a variety of shapes and sizes available and you may want to try some of the best dummies for breastfed babies first.

 To get some expert advice, we spoke to Susan Hogan, midwife and co-founder of The Baby Academy to gain insight on when to introduce a dummy to a newborn.